alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 `pyveg` will then form a series of date ranges, and query GEE for the relevant data in each date range.
 Colour (RGB) and Normalised Difference vegetation Index (NDVI) images are downloaded from vegetation collections.
+Supported vegetation collections include Landsat [@landsat] and Sentinel-2 [@sentinel2] GEE collections.
 Cloud masking logic is included to improve data quality using the `geetools` package [@geetools].
-For precipitation and temperature information, `pyveg` defaults to using the ERA5 collection.
+For precipitation and temperature information, `pyveg` defaults to using the ERA5 collection [@era5].

 # Network centrality metrics